← Back to Films

 As their relationship deepens, Joseph is forced to confront memories of a past love that continues to haunt him, while Jiyoon begins to question the life waiting for her back home in Korea.
 With time running out before her departure, they must decide whether a love born from chance can endure beyond distance and uncertainty.

-Blending classical music, visual art, dreams, and the rhythms of New York into a meditative portrait of human connection, JOSEPH explores grief, healing, and the quiet ways two lives can transform each other, even when their time together is brief.
+Blending classical music, visual art, dreams, and the rhythms of New York into a meditative portrait of human connection, JOSEPH explores the quiet ways two lives can transform each other.

 About the Project

-JOSEPH is an intimate, character-driven drama that explores memory, grief, identity, and the quiet ways human connection transforms us.
+JOSEPH is an intimate, character-driven drama that explores the architecture of memory and the ways human connection alters our trajectory.

 Project Information